Sunaryati Hartono

-the services provided by the Government."
-Eight commission members were installed by the president at the Jakarta State Palace, including Antonius Sujata as chairman and Hartono as vice chairman.

 Family

 Hartono is the eldest daughter of Soenario (1902–1997), Indonesian minister of foreign affairs in the mid-1950s and ambassador to the court of St. James, and Dina Maria Geraldine Maranta (née Pantouw) Soenario (?–1995).
 A sister, Astrid Susanto, deputy chairwoman of the People's Representative Council's Commission I, died in 2006.
 One younger sister, Sunardien, is an economist and her youngest sister, Wuryastuti Sunario, is managing director of the Indonesia Tourism Promotion Board.
 A brother, Irawan Sunario, lives in Jakarta.

 Hartono's husband was Antonius Borromaeus Hartono Sosroseputro.